Elliptically Distributed Lozenge Tilings of a Hexagon: The model

-\begin{remark} In view of the above, for any choice of a reasonably large hexagon (say one that contains a $1 \times 2 \times 2$ hexagon) and parameters $u_1,u_2,u_3$ (satisfying the balancing condition), the set of $q$ giving rise to nonnegative weights is a symmetric closed arc containing 1. \end{remark}
+\begin{Remark} In view of the above, for any reasonably large hexagon (i.e., containing a $1 \times 2 \times 2$ hexagon) and parameters $u_1$, $u_2$, $u_3$ satisfying the balancing condition $\prod u_i = 1$, the set of $q$'s giving rise to nonnegative weights is conjecturally a symmetric closed arc containing~1.
+This is the only case we shall consider in what follows. \end{Remark}